Explore Courses

 Here are some reading comprehension GMAT tips that you should keep in mind:

-1. Carefully read through the entire passage and keep making a mental summary of the crucial point made in every paragraph.
+1. Carefully read through the entire passage and keep making a mental summary of the crucial points made in every paragraph.

 2. Always identify the core idea, point of view, and inter-relationship between multiple points of view or concepts.

-3. Pay more attention to transition words in the passage like because, thus, hence, as a result, similarly, however, furthermore, etc. These are crucial in maintaining text flow and showing relationship between phrases and paragraphs.
+3. Pay more attention to the transition words in the passage, like because, thus, hence, as a result, similarly, however, furthermore, etc. These are crucial in maintaining text flow and showing relationships between phrases and paragraphs.
 They thus help you draw inferences and summaries.

 4. Use the ‘elimination’ process to answer questions.
 If you are confused over the right answer, focus on disproving each option, and then choose the response option that is most difficult to refute.
 In certain cases, finding the wrong answers is virtually easier than identifying the correct one.